 Rules of Fan Engagement

 I'm available publicly, not privately, so no private messaging on any platform.
-Chat publicly on Facebook or Twitter.
+Private fan chats are not a service I provide.
+Please chat publicly on Facebook or Twitter.
 No voice chats except for brief, pre-arranged, published interviews for the price of a cup of coffee.

 Or, to put it another way, as Facebook denizen Kieran Inglis so eloquently did, "LEAVE THIS MAN ALONE UNLESS YOU WANT AN INTERVIEW, YOU HAVE A BUSINESS PROPOSITION, HE PERSONALLY WANTED TO TALK TO YOU, OR YOU WORK WITH HIM.